How do I know when my child is ready to begin lessons?

 Materials: Make sure your child is well-equipped for each lesson and for practice time at home.
 Find the right instrument, be sure it's kept in tune and well-maintained.
 Bring all music and materials to each lesson.

 Understand the importance of a music education.
 Don't expect your child to fall all over you with thanks for giving him or her something you never had and wanted (or had and loved).
-If you believe exposure to the study of music is part of creating a well-rounded individual, it's a lot easier to repeat the 'you must practice now' mantra.
+If you believe exposure to the study of music is part of creating a well-rounded individual, simply encourage consistent practice.

 Support your child's teacher.
 If you have a question or concern, please contact your teacher for clarification.
 Refrain from questioning or criticizing any teacher in front of your child.
 Nothing makes a child less responsive to his or her teacher than a critical parent.